Long Short Term Memory Networks Explanation

 - Apply the respective activation function for each gate element-wise on the parameterized vectors.
 Below given is the list of the gates with the activation function to be applied for the gate.

-- Calculate the current internal cell state by first calculating the element-wise multiplication vector of the input gate and the input modulation gate, then calculate the element-wise multiplication vector of the forget gate and the previous internal cell state and then adding the two vectors.
+- Calculate the current internal cell state by first calculating the element-wise multiplication vector of the input gate and the input modulation gate, then calculate the element-wise multiplication vector of the forget gate and the previous internal cell state and then add the two vectors.

 - Calculate the current hidden state by first taking the element-wise hyperbolic tangent of the current internal cell state vector and then performing element-wise multiplication with the output gate.